ac20/IPARC_ChallengeV2/README.md

 Here the aim is to invent "Iterate k times" predicate. "k" is to be learnt.
 Each task has a set of subtasks (3) which share a common iteration.
 This should be learnt.

 The generated input-output pairs for each task are saved in `./Dataset/CatB_Iteration/Task***.json`.
 The sequence for each subtask is saved at `./Dataset/CatB_Iteration/Task***_soln.txt` by default.

+#### Category B - Hard

+The hard tasks in category B combine all the three - Sequence, Iteration and Selection.
+The examples within each task consist of Selection of a few pixels using Hit-ot-Miss transform, and transforming them using Iteration and transforming the other pixels using Sequence.